kevinglb/noClickDelay/README.md

 $(".target").noClickDelay( );

-The '.target' could be the container or wrapper of mutiple click targets or it can be an individual click target(button/link...).
+The '.target' could be the container or wrapper of mutiple click targets or it can be an individual click target such as a button, a link or other divs .